caesarx26/message-board-web-app/README.md

 - Setup a firebase project:
   Go to https://firebase.google.com/ and log in using a google account.
   Create a new project and hit continue with the default settings.

-  Go into authentication and add a new provider and select google so people can sign in using their google account.
+- In your firebase project go into authentication and add a new provider and select google so people can sign in using their google account.

-- Go to the Cloud Firestore and go into rules and paste the following for the rules:
+- In your firebase project go to the Cloud Firestore and go into rules and paste the following for the rules:

 ```
   rules_version = '2';